adamplabarge/simple-react-express-ssr-app/README.md

-A very simple React & Express SSR Application based on react-server-boilerplate - but I think a better example as it actually has two different pages, though CSS issue is still not fixed.
+A very simple React & Express SSR Application based on react-server-boilerplate, which itself is very basic and has some problems making the CSS file.
+But as a very basic example to build off, it works.

+$ npm run-script build
+$ npm run-script start

+rinse, repeat